In Chile, the excesses of the “water markets”

 Elisabeth Lictevout, University of Concepción; Hervé Jourde, University of Montpellier and Véronique Leonardi, University of Montpellier

-The legal and institutional framework remains regulated by the 1981 Water Code, one of the neoliberal reforms implemented by General Pinochet's military regime, which was in power between 1973 and 1990.
-This legislation is based on free market principles, where the role of the state is reduced to a minimum.
-The action of the public authorities – through the General Water Directorate (DGA) – is thus limited to granting "water rights": these are always associated with a maximum volume of water pumped per year (m3/year) and a maximum instantaneous flow rate (l/s orm3/s).
-Once acquired, they can be sold or transferred without informing the DGA.
-The DGA also assesses the level of resources and may decide to close, temporarily or permanently, overexploited watersheds and aquifers.
+The legal and institutional framework there remains governed by the 1981 Water Code, one of the neoliberal reforms implemented by General Pinochet’s military regime—which was in power from 1973 to 1990.
+This legislation adheres to free-market principles, in which the role of the state is kept to a minimum.
+The role of public authorities—through the General Water Directorate (DGA)—is thus limited to granting “water rights”: these are always tied to a maximum annual volume of water pumped (m³/year) and a maximum instantaneous flow rate (l/s orm³/s).
+Once acquired, these rights may be sold or transferred without notifying the DGA.
+The DGA also assesses resource levels and may decide to close, either temporarily or permanently, overexploited watersheds and aquifers.

 An unfair and inefficient system

-Poorly assessed water resources
+Underestimated water resources

-The case of Pampa del Tamarugal
+The Case of the Pampa del Tamarugal

 Conflicts and the water rights market